Understanding how CloudBolt’s objects are meant to be used together will help you use CloudBolt more effectively.

 - Environments are a grouping of things, including a resource handler and one of its clusters/regions, a subset of VM images and networks, an optional configuration manager (like Puppet or Chef), and some other configuration.

 - Groups are collections of CloudBolt users.
-They are used to manage access to CloudBolt environments, blueprints, services, reports, servers and many other objects.
+They are used to manage access to CloudBolt environments, blueprints, resources, reports, servers and many other objects.

 - Servers represent VMs.
 Every server belongs to one environment and one group.